graft-project/DesignDocuments/RFCs/[RFC-007-BER] Block Explorer redesign.md

 3.9.2.
 Additional search is provided by SN public ID and block height.
 If no block height is specified, information is searched for the last SN Stake

 3.9.3.
-The Transaction hash  in the Transaction list should contain a link by clicking on which I can go to the new screen with Tx`s details (pic.4)
+The Transaction hash  in the Transaction list should contain a link by clicking on which I can go to the new screen with Tx's details (pic.4)

 Pic.2